 A working pilot of the system was run as part of Transport for London’s Future Streets Incubator scheme on Fairbridge Road in Islington in partnership with CVU in the spring and summer of 2016.
 This trial focused on the usability of the system from the contractor’s point of view and the accuracy of the tactile and digital information they provided in the site setup and app entries.
 A report on this trial was made to TfL in August 2016 with the system as tested described in a technical overview.

-As of November 2016 street works equipment supplier PF Cusack are manufacturing barriers and signs that are compliant with the system along with other improvements such as anti-trip feet that they have developed with Guide Dogs.
-These can be used by contractors with the Android contractor app that was developed as part of the TfL pilot or with the StreetWorks.Info contractor app from PF Cusack (iOS, Android) which adds extra functionality for communicating with the general public.
+In November 2016 leading roadworks equipment supplier P.F.
+Cusack began manufacturing barriers and signs that are compliant with the system, along with other improvements such as anti-trip feet that they have developed with Guide Dogs.
+These can be used by contractors with the StreetWorks.Info Log app from PF Cusack (iOS, Android) which writes to the Sight Line database but adds extra functionality for communicating with the general public about works purpose duration, further reducing the need for sign clutter around roadworks sites, through the StreetWorksInfo app and website.
+Details of how to use the deploy the system in different situations is available in the operation manual.